| AUSTRALIAN RAINBOWFISH

 Dwarf Rainbow, Cairns Red-finned Rainbowfish.

-A small rainbowfish, with
+Description: A small rainbowfish, with

 laterally compressed body.
 Several geographically isolated populations are